 Within Equinox, the current implementation focus is on capturing the final text / outcome of the compliance assessment.

-Project Finance frequently involves projects and developments with very specific geospatial profiles.
-This profile can be the usually fixed and well defined location of e.g., a wind turbine, a coal mine, an oil platform or a nuclear power plant.
+Sustainable Finance frequently involves projects and developments with very specific geospatial profiles.
+This profile can be the usually fixed and well-defined location of e.g., a wind turbine, a coal mine, an oil platform or a nuclear power plant.
 It can also be the more extended domain of e.g. a new road system or a hydroelectric dam.

 - Markers (single location pins)